COISPA/RDBqc/RDBqc/README.md

 ## Kolmogorov-Smirnov test

-The function allows to perform the Kolmogorov-Smirnov test on both landings and discards for a selected species.
+The function `MEDBS_ks` allows to perform the Kolmogorov-Smirnov test on both landings and discards for a selected species.
 The function performs Kolmogorov-Smirnov tests on couples of years to assess if they belong to the same population, returning a summary data frame.
+The function returns also the cumulative length distribution plots by fishery and year.

 ``` r
 ks <- MEDBS_ks(data=Landing_tab_example, type="l",MS="ITA",GSA="9", SP="DPS",Rt=1)